Who is in charge?

 We have raised these fabulous children full of independent thoughts, intelligence, spirit, and the ability to analyse and argue a point.
 Then they take those skills and turn them on us 😊

-When it comes to the eating realm the effect seems to magnify, particularly when a child is little in age or weight or stature.
-Feeding can become an area where we gradually start to give over control.
+the effect seems to magnify, particularly if your child is little in age or weight or stature.
+Feeding can become an area where you gradually start to give over control.

-We blink and suddenly they seem to be in charge of eating!
+You blink and suddenly they seem to be in charge of eating!

 Who is in charge – and where and why?